-Provides other details that are secondary to the message (such as security policy) but instruct the requestor's runtime environment to include additional SOAP headers.
+Provides other details tha are secondary to the message (such as security policy) but instruct the requestor's runtime environment to include additional SOAP headers.
+A WSDL Document is a set of definitions with a single root element.
+Services can be defined using the following XML elements:

-WSDL Document Structure